 Tampa was ranked the Fifth Best Outdoor City by Forbes Magazine.
 It’s easy to see why.
 The climate is temperate all year.
 There are dozens of parks filled with an unimaginable variety of Floridian flora, miles and miles of walking paths lined with oak and pine and cypress trees and abundant exotic plants and flowers growing free.

-As we traveled around Tampa, more attuned to the allure of nature after our visits to public parks, we noticed that some Tampa residents had established their own private spaces in which to enjoy nature close to home—their gardens.
-We’ve selected five of the gardens that exuded beauty, sophistication and charisma—in other words, glamour!
+As we traveled around Tampa, more attuned to the allure of nature after our visits to public parks, we noticed that some Tampa residents had established their own private spaces in which to enjoy nature close to home — their gardens.
+We’ve selected five of gorgeous Tampa landscapes that exuded beauty, sophistication and charisma—in other words, glamour!